SSAJJALA/CreditDebitRequest/TimeLog.md

 09/23/2016  Worked on creating more DAO and services        3
-09/24/2016  Worked on search and inbox JSPs                 2 09/25/2016  Went thru the readings for next class and also worked on styling for search JSP page    4
+09/24/2016  Worked on search and inbox JSPs                 2 09/25/2016  Went thru the readings for next class and also worked on styling for search JSP page    4 09/28/2016  Worked on customer and invoice lookup           2 09/29/2016  Developed form based security for CDMR app      3 09/30/2016  Added CSS style sheet for web app               1 10/02/2016  Prepared for Presentation 1                     2 10/03/2016  Fixed DAOs                                      2 10/05/2016  Spent time on completing the WK5 exercise       3 10/06/2016  Worked on create CDMR screen                    2 10/07/2016  Fixing the backend java services                3 10/08/2016  Started creating the Junit test cases           4 10/09/2016  Went thru the REST material                     2 10/11/2016  Wrote some additional java services(update invoice) 3